-South German-Style Dunkel Weizen/Dunkel Weissbiers are copper-brown to very dark.
+South German-Style Dunkel Weizens are copper-brown to very dark.
 If served with yeast appearance may appropriately be very cloudy.
 The phenolic and estery aromas typical of Weissbiers are more subdued in Dunkel Weissbier.
 No diacetyl aroma should be perceived.
 Hop aroma is not perceived.
 Distinct sweet maltiness and a chocolate-like character from roasted malt characterize this beer style.
 Usually dark barley malts are used in conjunction with dark cara or color malts.
 Hop flavor is not perceived.
 Hop bitterness is low.
 These beers are made with at least 50 percent malted wheat.
 The phenolic and estery flavors of Dunkel Weissbier should be evident but subdued.
 Dunkel Weissbier should be well attenuated and very highly carbonated.
 No diacetyl should be perceived.
-During registration brewers may specify pouring instructions, choosing normal pouring, quiet pouring or intentional rousing of yeast.
-Entries will be presented during judging as specified by entering brewer.
+These beers are typically roused during pouring and because yeast is present, the beer will have yeast flavor and a characteristically fuller mouthfeel.
 Body is medium to full.
+During competition, entries will be roused unless instructed otherwise by the entering brewer.

-Original Gravity (°Plato) 1.048 - 1.056 (11.9 - 13.8) ◆ Apparent Extract/Final Gravity (°Plato) 1.008 - 1.016 (2.1 - 4.1) ◆ Alcohol by Weight (Volume) 3.80% - 4.30% (4.80% - 5.40%) ◆ Bitterness (IBU) (10 - 15) ◆ Color SRM (EBC) 10 - 25 (20 - 50)
+Original Gravity (°Plato) 1.048 - 1.056 (11.9 - 13.8) • Apparent Extract/Final Gravity (°Plato) 1.008 - 1.016 (2.1 - 4.1) • Alcohol by Weight (Volume) 3.80% - 4.30% (4.80% - 5.40%) • Bitterness (IBU) 10 - 15 • Color SRM (EBC) 10 - 25 (20 - 50)

-South German-Style Weizenbock/Weissbock
+South German-Style Weizenbock

-South German-Style Weizenbock/Weissbocks are gold to very dark.
+South German-Style Weizenbocks are gold to very dark.
 If served with yeast appearance may appropriately be very cloudy.
-Balanced clove-like phenolic and fruity-estery banana elements produce a well-rounded aroma.
+Balanced clove-like phenolic and fruity-ester banana elements produce a well-rounded aroma.
 If dark, a mild roast malt character should emerge to a lesser degree in the aroma.
 No diacetyl aroma should be perceived.
 Hop aroma is not perceived.
 Medium malty sweetness is present.
 If dark, a mild roast malt flavor should emerge.
 Hop flavor is not perceived.
 Hop bitterness is low.
-Balanced clove-like phenolic and fruity-estery banana-like elements produce a well-rounded flavor.
+Balanced clove-like phenolic and fruity-ester banana-like elements produce a well-rounded flavor.
 Carbonation is high.
 No diacetyl should be perceived.
-During registration brewers may specify pouring instructions, choosing normal pouring, quiet pouring or intentional rousing of yeast.
-Entries will be presented during judging as specified by entering brewer.
+These beers are typically roused during pouring and because yeast is present, the beer will have yeast flavor and a characteristically fuller mouthfeel.
 Body is medium to full.
+During competition, entries will be roused unless instructed otherwise by the entering brewer.

-Original Gravity (Plato) 1.066 - 1.080 (16.1 - 19.3) • Apparent Extract/Final Gravity (Plato) 1.016 - 1.028 (4.1 - 7.1) • Alcohol by Weight (Volume) 5.50% - 7.50% (7.00% - 9.50%) • Bitterness (IBU) (15 - 35) • Color SRM (EBC) 4.5 - 30 (9 - 60)
+Original Gravity (°Plato) 1.066 - 1.080 (16.1 - 19.3) • Apparent Extract/Final Gravity (°Plato) 1.016 - 1.028 (4.1 - 7.1) • Alcohol by Weight (Volume) 5.50% - 7.50% (7.00% - 9.50%) • Bitterness (IBU) 15 - 35 • Color SRM (EBC) 4.5 - 30 (9 - 60)